-- ½ lb daikon radish
+- ½ lb daikon radish, peeled

-- ½ lb carrots
+- ½ lb carrots, peeled

-- 1 tablespoon salt
+- 1 tbsp salt

-- 1 c water
+- 1 cup water

-- 4 tablespoons distilled vinegar
+- 4 tbsp distilled vinegar

 - Sprinkle salt and toss well.
-Soak for 15 minutes.

 - Rinse thoroughly and slightly squeeze to remove excess moisture.

 - Dissolve sugar in hot water, then combine with remaining vinegar and water.

-- Add vinegar solution to jars to cover daikon & carrots.
-Seal, store at room temperature until pickled to your taste, checking every 12 or 24 hours.
+- Screw on the lids, store at room temperature until pickled to your taste, checking every 12 or 24 hours.

-- Refrigerate when ready, up to 3 weeks, or until too sour or veggies lose their crunch.
+- Refrigerate when ready, for up to 3 weeks, or until too sour or veggies lose their crunch.